Average Salary in Kansas: 3 Key Takeaways

 Tipped Occupations

-In bustling areas like Kansas City or high-end restaurants in Overland Park, experienced Servers or Bartenders can see their combined hourly rate climb to $15–$20 or even $25 on peak nights, thanks to generous tipping from a high volume of patrons.
+In bustling areas like Kansas City or high-end restaurants in Overland Park, experienced Servers or Bartenders can see their combined hourly rate climb to $15–$20.

 In contrast, establishments with slower traffic may struggle to ensure staff consistently earn an amount above the minimum wage after tips.